top of page

 Strongswan

-Install the 2 following packages in order.
+Install the following two packages in order.

 Time and Timezone

+Search for your locale; mine's London.
 Copy the result and then set the timezone.
+Enable and start the time sync service.

-Update chrony.conf with the following, so it points at the DC's.
+Update `chrony.conf` with the following, so it points at the DCs:

-• server 192.168.20.247 iburst
+• `server 192.168.20.247 iburst`

-• server 192.168.90.249 iburst
+• `server 192.168.90.249 iburst`

 Restart the time service.